OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/inter_module_compatibility.rst

 ^^^^^^^^^^^^^^^

 .. todo: #VL: VL prüft mit Team und Support: brauchen wir es noch? -- Ziel-Seite fehlt; wie registriert man sein Kürzel?
-         #HR: makes still sense to have it but linked page needs to be updated
+         #HR: makes still sense to have it but linked page needs to be updated -- how/who updted?

-A prefix and a vendor namespace should be used consistently, and they should be `registered at OXID eSales <https://forum.oxid-esales.com/t/modulkurzel-fur-namespaces-extension-acronyms-for-namespaces/98381>`__ to prevent use by others.
+Use a prefix and a vendor namespace consistently.

 Use your prefix for your:

-#. database tables
+* database tables
-#. additional fields
+* additional fields
-#. config parameters
+* config parameters
-#. language constants
+* language constants

+Recommendation: To prevent use by others, reserve your prefix under `forum.oxid-esales.com/t/modulkurzel-fur-namespaces-extension-acronyms-for-namespaces/98381 <https://forum.oxid-esales.com/t/modulkurzel-fur-namespaces-extension-acronyms-for-namespaces/98381>`_.

 Namespaces
 ^^^^^^^^^^

-Also, your namespace (with the namespace of your module) should be used inside all of your classes.
+Also, make sure to use your namespace (with the namespace of your module) inside all of your classes.

 An example from the Module Template module:

 .. code:: php